LyXzY/lyxcomp1/Userscripts.md

  7. [Complete example](#complete-example)

 ### Script Structure
-The basic script structure consists of a class which provides certain properties that help idkr to instantiate your script as needed.
+The basic script structure consists of a class which provides certain properties that help lyxcomp to instantiate your script as needed.
 Beginning with the `meta`-property, which contains metadata about the name, author, version and a small description of the script.

 Example: